 Meridians continually strive towards wellbeing for the organism and protecting the vital organs.
 Acupuncture engages these intelligent meridians, prompting profound self-healing at the level of the central nervous system, in addition to local healing in the region of each needle.

-What happens at an acupoint?
+What is an acupoint?

 This image represents a remarkable way to think of an acupoint.
 We have layer upon layer of tissues in our body.
 Acupoints are typically natural depressions in the muscle felt during palpation.

-The fascia is a connective tissue covering which extends throughout our whole body and functions as an intelligent soft-structural lining.
+The fascia is a dynamic connective tissue covering which extends throughout our whole body and functions as an intelligent soft-structural lining.
 Amazingly, it functions as a unified fascial net in which stimulation in one part communicates forces and information along the whole system.
 “Acupoints” can be seen as areas of ‘easier access’ to pathways and regions of heightened fascial networking.
 Scientific research has measured and documented these points on the body to be specific areas of increased conductivity and decreased electrical resistance.

-During acupuncture, a depression in the muscle is palpated and a needle is gently inserted.
+During acupuncture, a depression or knot in the muscle is palpated and a needle is gently inserted.
 The sensory nerves, which run along the fascia and branch off to innervate almost every square inch of our body, immediately sense the change in their environment.
-Because the sterile and disposable acupuncture needle is so fine, the sensation is usually not pain but a dull ache, pressure or heaviness in the muscle, a warmth, tingling, floating sensation, or a feeling of movement along the meridian.
+Because the sterile and disposable acupuncture needle is so fine, the sensation is usually not pain but a dull ache, pressure or heaviness in the muscle, a warmth, tingling, floating sensation, or a feeling of energy movement along the meridian.

 The benefits of acupuncture exceed local healing at the acupoint.
 Peripheral sensory nerves immediately communicate to the spinal cord and brain.
 Endorphins are released, which relieve pain and relax tissues, enhancing circulation and healing.
 Endorphins have value in the body beyond just feeling good.
 Research shows that for several days after acupuncture or massage, the positive chemical effects of endorphins continue in the bloodstream during which time your body is receiving the chemical signal to heal.